daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Architecture

 The convolutional architecture is thought to be particularly suited to data, where local features and relationships between adjacent data points are important.
 The classical architecture of a convolutional reconstruction autoencoder model consists of an encoder and a decoder, where the encoder includes of one or more convolutional layers followed by one or more pooling layers, which reduce the spatial dimensions of the input, and the decoder includes of one or more transposed convolutional layers followed by one or more upsampling layers, which reconstruct the original input from the low-dimensional representation created by the encoder.
 The "bottleneck" layer is typically a fully connected or dense layer that connects the encoder and decoder.
 The goal is to learn a compressed representation of the input data in the bottleneck layer, which can be used for anomaly detection or other downstream tasks.
-I've ended up experimenting with removing the central layer of the classical CNN model and found that the model still performed well without it, so I implemented the following basic architecture (see the `create_model` method below):
+I've ended up experimenting with removing the central layer of the classical CNN model and found that the model still performed well without it<sup>3</sup>, so I implemented the following basic architecture (see the `create_model` method below):

 - After the `Input` layer, the model includes two 1D convolutional layers and two `Conv1DTranspose` layers, with one Droput layer between them;
 - The use of Dropout layers helps to prevent overfitting of the model to the training data;